mohamedmansor/rss-reader/docs/index.rst

 ..
-RRS_Reader documentation master file, created by sphinx-quickstart.
+RSS_Reader documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to RRS_Reader's documentation!
+Welcome to RSS_Reader's documentation!
 ======================================================================

 .. toctree::